exodus4d/pathfinder/README.md

 - Licence [MIT](http://opensource.org/licenses/MIT)

 #### Development

-**
-PLEASE NOTE: This fork is a heavily modified version of Exodus4d's PathFinder and may not be suitable as a base for your own fork, or for use as is.
-This fork is based on Exodus4d's latest develop branch that would have been v2.0.1 if it had ever been merged, and has modifications to: system class labels on the map module, zkillboard module, routes module and settings, signatures module, among other changes. **
+**PLEASE NOTE**: This fork is a heavily modified version of Exodus4d's PathFinder and may not be suitable as a base for your own fork, or for use as is.
+This fork is based on Exodus4d's latest develop branch that would have been v2.0.1 if it had ever been merged, and has modifications to: system class labels on the map module, zkillboard module, routes module and settings, signatures module, among other changes.

 I would highly recommend using Techfreak's excellent docker-compose solution for running PF that can be found [here](https://gitlab.com/techfreak/pathfinder-container/).